Vermillion, South Dakota: Murals

 Vermillion has five murals in the downtown business district, three of which are community-based.
 All three community murals are painted on the Coyote Twin Theater building; the first was painted in 2017, the second in 2019, and the third in 2020.
 The first mural, "Painting the Town", was designed as the first mural for the Vermillion Community Mural Project by Amber Hansen, a painting professor at the University of South Dakota.

 In 2019 and 2020, Reyna Hernandez (Yankton Sioux Tribe of South Dakota) led the painting of two murals on the Coyote Twin Building that form a larger cohesive mural.
 Hernandez, of the Yankton-Sioux Tribe, was assisted by Elizabeth Skye (Standing Rock Sioux Tribe).
 Inkpa Mani (Javier Lara-Ruiz) led group discussions to help create imagery taken from Native American creation stories.

+Education

+The school district is Vermillion School District 13-1.

+University of South Dakota is in Vermillion.